ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     5. Scroll up a bit in the Properties window, and set the Life Span to 2.

-    6. Now we've got it all set!
+    6. Now we've got it all set.
 To use it in other places, we're going to make it into a template.
 Right click the root folder, and select "Create New Template from This".
-Now we have a custom sound effect template to use anywhere!
+Now we have a custom sound effect template to use anywhere.

     7. Since all templates in the Hierarchy are only *instances* of a template saved into Project Content, we can delete this one.
 We want our script to spawn the sound effect at the right moment.